 Policy.
 It is the policy of Johnson University that sexual misconduct is unacceptable and will not be tolerated; therefore, sexual misconduct committed by or upon a Johnson University student or employee is strictly prohibited.
+Johnson University is committed to providing an environment that is free from sex-based discrimination, harassment, and assault, and retaliation for reporting.
 Reported violations of this policy will be investigated thoroughly and resolved promptly.
+Where conduct is sexual in nature or where conduct references one sex or another, such facts are sufficient to determine that the conduct is "on the basis of sex."

-Rationale.
-Relationships between men and women at Johnson University are guided by biblical principles of respect for other's feelings, rights, and responsibilities.
-The university is committed to its moral, educational, and legal obligations to provide policies, procedures, and programs that protect students and employees from sexual misconduct (both on and off campus) and to establish an environment in which unacceptable behavior will not be tolerated.
+Purpose.
+Relationships between men and women at Johnson University are guided by Biblical principles of respect for other's feelings, rights, and responsibilities.
+The purpose of Title IX is to remedy and reduce the effects of sex-based discrimination, harassment, and assault in order to restore community safety in educational settings.
+Title IX states "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance[.]"
+The University is committed to its moral, educational, and legal obligations to provide policies, procedures, and programs that protect students from sexual misconduct and to establish an environment in which unacceptable behavior will not be tolerated.
 This policy complies with the following federal laws: